kanmeugne/moder-data-architectures/handzon-apache-superset/ReadMe.md

 <img src="img/dashboard-01.png" width="50%" title="create a new dashboard"></img>

-- check on the right pane to see the available charts you can use to build you dashboard (you should see the charts you have created above)
+- check on the right pane to see the charts you can use to build your dashboard (you should see the charts you have created above)

 <img src="img/dashboard-02.png" width="50%" title="explore charts"></img>

-- drag all your chart from the right pane and drop them anywhere on the dashboard canva
+- drag all your charts from the right pane and drop them anywhere on the dashboard canva

 <img src="img/dashboard-03.png" width="50%" title="drag and drop charts"></img>

-- Save the dashboard as *Product Sales View*.
+- save the dashboard as *Product Sales View*.
 You should see it on the dashboard tab.

 <img src="img/dashboard-04.png" width="50%" title="set name and save the dashboard"></img>